-manufactured device.
-Any commercial weighing or measuring device shipped as new from the original equipment manufacturer.[1.10] (Amended 2001)
+manufactured device. - Any commercial weighing or measuring device shipped as new from the original equipment manufacturer.
+[1.10]

-mass flow meter.
-A device that measures the mass of a product flowing through the system.
-The mass measurement may be determined directly from the effects of mass on the sensing unit or may be inferred by measuring the properties of the product, such as the volume, density, temperature, or pressure, and displaying the quantity in mass units.[3.37]
+mass flow meter. - A device that measures the mass of a product flowing through the system.
+The mass measurement may be determined directly from the effects of mass on the sensing unit or may be inferred by measuring the properties of the product, such as the volume, density, temperature, or pressure, and displaying the quantity in mass units.
+[3.37]

-master meter test method.
-A method of testing milk tanks that utilizes an approved master meter system for measuring test liquid removed from or introduced into the tank.[4.42]
+master meter test method. - A method of testing milk tanks that utilizes an approved master meter system for measuring test liquid removed from or introduced into the tank.
+[4.42]

-master weight totalizer.
-An indicating element used with a belt-conveyor scale to indicate the weight of material that was passed over the scale.
-The master weight totalizer is a primary indicating element of the belt-conveyor scale.[2.21]
+master weight totalizer. - A primary indicating element used with a belt-conveyor scale that incorporates the function of an integrator to indicate the totalized weight of material passed over the scale.
+(Also see "integrator.")
+[2.21] (Amended 2013)

-material test.
-The test of a belt-conveyor scale using material (preferably that for which the device is normally used) that has been weighed to an accuracy of 0.1 %.[2.21] (Amended 1989)
+material test. - The test of a belt-conveyor scale using material (preferably that for which the device is normally used) that has been weighed to an accuracy of 0.1 %.
+[2.21] (Amended 1989)

-maximum capacity.
-The largest load that may be accurately weighed.[2.20, 2.24] (Added 1999)
+maximum capacity. - The largest load that may be accurately weighed.
+[2.20, 2.24] (Added 1999)

-maximum cargo load.
-The maximum cargo load for trucks is the difference between the manufacturer's rated gross vehicle weight and the actual weight of the vehicle having no cargo load.[5.53]
+maximum cargo load. - The maximum cargo load for trucks is the difference between the manufacturer's rated gross vehicle weight and the actual weight of the vehicle having no cargo load.
+[5.53]